openstack4j/openstack4j.github.io/learn/telemetry.md

 # Telemetry (Ceilometer)

 Telemetry (Ceilometer) provides metering and statistics.
 It is proficient in collecting of metering data, in terms of CPU and network costs.
-Ceilometer can establish metering across all the curren OpenStack core components.
+Ceilometer can establish metering across all the current OpenStack core components.

 ## Meters